Padel Tournaments in the US: Complete Guide to Competing

 What states have the most active padel tournament scenes?

-Florida, Texas, New York, California, and Illinois are currently the most active states for padel tournaments.
+Florida, Texas, New York, California and Illinois are currently the most active states for padel tournaments.
 Florida and Texas have the deepest player pools and the longest competitive history, while New York and Illinois have seen the fastest recent growth driven by new indoor facilities.

 Leave a Reply